A self taught classical education

 [Disclaimer this will be a different sort of Blog Post as I plan to update it occasionally.]

 I owe a lot of what I’ve learned in Computer Science to teachyourselfcs.com which is a simple site that shows the best books and freely available videos to learn every major aspect of computer science.
 After reading Jack: A Life of C. S. Lewis I became interested in learning more about the foundation of western thought which he had been trained and taught in.
-I looked for a similar list of books and videos on learning what one would learn in a classical eduction in the subjects of Philosophy, History, Theology, Politics and Literature however a succinct list I have not yet found so I will start to build my own here.
+I looked for a similar list of books and videos on learning what one would learn in a classical eduction in the subjects of Philosophy, History, Theology, Politics and Literature.
+So far I have not yet found a succinct list so I will start to build my own here.

 All of these are related and you can find many major figures throughout history who were educated on these subjects before doing great things in their life.
 My personal goal will be to better understand the world I live in and give me new perspectives to life.
 This guide will have an American slant/perspective to it because that is the world I live in.